momentohq/public-dev-docs/docs/media-storage/concurrency/devices.md

 </TabItem>
 </Tabs>

 To create the cache key that tracks the device heartbeat count, you append the value from the function above to the end of a user's account id.
-Creating keys this way means you have a dedicated cache item per interval.
-Coupled with an appropriate TTL, the cache item will clean itself up automatically, simplifying the code needed for the pattern.
+Creating keys in this manner provides a *dedicated cache item per interval*.
+Coupled with an appropriate [time to live (TTL)](/cache/learn/how-it-works/expire-data-with-ttl), the cache item will clean itself up automatically, simplifying the code needed for the pattern.

 <Tabs>
 <TabItem value="node" label="Node.js">